What is tobacco?

 - increases the risk of medical problems for a woman during pregnancy

 (e.g., miscarriage, bleeding, placenta previa and poor healing) and

 increases the risk that her baby will be underweight or will die in

 - causes osteoporosis (thinning of the bones)

 - increases risk of digestive problems

-people who are exposed to second-hand smoke.
-Long-term exposure to second-hand
+apply to people who are exposed to second-hand smoke.
+Long-term exposure

 - has been linked to heart disease and cancer

 - (in pregnant women) increases the risk of complications during